 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted up to a maximum of 40 hours towards this certificate.
+Credit may be granted up to a maximum of 40 hours towards this program.Apply for Advanced Standing

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

-The combined total of Transferability and Advanced Standing credits cannot exceed 60 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 60 hours for this program.